-- o An origin server might wish to redirect a client to an alternative when it needs to go down for maintenance, or it has found an alternative in a location that is more local to the client. - o An origin server might wish to offer access to its resources using a new protocol (such as HTTP/2, see [HTTP2]) or one using improved security (such as Transport Layer Security (TLS), see [RFC5246]). - An origin server might wish to segment its clients into groups of capabilities, such as those supporting Server Name Indication (SNI, see Section 3 of [RFC6066]) and those not supporting it, for operational purposes.
+- o An origin server might wish to redirect a client to a different server when it needs to go down for maintenance, or it has found a server in a location that is more local to the client. - o An origin server might wish to offer access to its resources using a new protocol (such as HTTP/2, see [HTTP2]) or one using improved security (such as Transport Layer Security (TLS), see [RFC5246]). - o An origin server might wish to segment its clients into groups of capabilities, such as those supporting Server Name Indication (SNI, see Section 3 of [RFC6066]) and those not supporting it, for operational purposes.

-This specification defines a new concept in HTTP, "Alternative Services", that allows a resource to nominate additional means of interacting with it on the network.
+This specification defines a new concept in HTTP, "Alternative Services", that allows an origin server to nominate additional means of interacting with it on the network.
 It defines a general framework for this in Section 2, along with specific mechanisms for advertising their existence using HTTP header fields (Section 3) or an HTTP/2 frame type (Section 4).